 Let’s not discuss them; look and pass them by…”

 ~Dante Alighieri, from The Divine Comedy

 On this day, January 27th in 1302, Dante Alighieri was undoubtedly dejected.
 Yesterday he was chief magistrate and a leading citizen of Florence, but today he was fined heavily and permanently excluded from public office on trumped-up charges.
 Worse, in a few weeks he will be exiled entirely from the city.

 Homeless and without wealth, it would seem that his life was ruined.
 That could have been true, but it was only then that he decided to write what has become one of literature’s greatest achievements.

 The Divine Comedy, an epic 14,000 line poem is a bit of the Wizard of Oz as it tells of Dante’s tour through hell, purgatory and heaven.
 It is ultimately a story of love.
 Dante learns from the Inferno (hell) what happens to love when it has gone all wrong; Purgatorio (purgatory), what happens to imperfect people trying to repair their souls; and in Paradiso (heaven), the beauty of love perfected.
 The reader’s joy is traveling alongside Dante on his journey before returning to earth.

 Dante discovers at the end of a long journey that he had confused the beauty of earthly Beatrice (his long-lost girlfriend) for the greater love of God.

 So like us.

-Love is common, but we dabble at it.
-It’s a cup from which we sip but rarely drink deeply – with our whole heart.
+Love is a cup from which we sip but rarely drink deeply – with our whole heart.
 When Jesus cleared the temple of swindlers by flipping over their tables, the Bible says the disciples, seeing this were reminded of the verse “the zeal of Your house consumes me.”
 That’s loving with your whole heart.
 It’s messy, inconvenient and politically incorrect.